Morikawa Delivers Great Shot in Quiet Moment to Win PGA

-The shot will be remembered as one of the best under pressure that hardly anyone witnessed.
-It made Collin Morikawa a major champion Sunday in a thrill-a-minute PGA Championship that not many will forget.
+The shot will be remembered as one of the best in a major that hardly anyone witnessed, not with spectators banned during the COVID-19 era for majors.

-Morikawa hit driver on the 294-yard 16th hole that was perfect in flight and even better when it landed, hopping onto the green and rolling to 7 feet for an eagle that all but clinched victory on a most quiet Sunday afternoon at Harding Park.
+Morikawa hit a driver on the 294-yard hole that was perfect in flight and even better when it landed, hopping onto the green and rolling to 7 feet for an eagle that all but clinched victory on a mostly quiet, chilly afternoon at Harding Park.

-In the first major without spectators, the 23-year-old Californian finished with a bang.

 The COVID-19 pandemic that moved the PGA Championship from May to August was allowed to be played only if spectators were not allowed.
 But there was one person who won't forget what he saw.